marianoguerra/marianoguerra/README.md

 I'm the Co-founder of [Instadeq](https://instadeq.com) a product to do data analysis, visualization and collaboration for individuals and teams and [GlooData](https://gloodata.com) a product to connect internal systems to Slack, Microsoft Teams, Google Chat, Discord & Email

+I'm writing the book [WebAssembly from the Ground Up](https://wasmfromthegroundup.com/) with [Patrick Dubroy](https://twitter.com/dubroy)

 Previously Co-founder of [Event Fabric](https://event-fabric.com/)

 I do a Weekly Newsletter about the [Future of Coding](https://tinyletter.com/marianoguerra/)